Following Three Iterations of the Whakanui Track

 In Bush Bash 76, I followed Nikau Creek as far as I could before heading up the hillside and eventually stumbling upon the East Whakanui Track.
 Today, I decided to return to the area and complete a loop around Nikau Valley by combining three tracks: the Old Whakanui Track, the East Whakanui Track, and the current Whakanui Track.

 The Whakanui Track has changed its starting point several times over the years.
 At one stage, it began directly from Reservoir Valley and climbed the hillside toward McKerrow Ridge.
-Later, in the 1980s, the entrance was moved to the Hine Road Recreation Area beside Sinclair Cemetery.
-It was then moved again to its current entrance above the top of Sunny Grove.
-As I understand it, these moves were made to keep people away from the water catchment in Reservoir Valley.
+Later the entrance to that same track was changed to Nikau Creek Gully (where I was heading), then in the 1980s, the entrance was moved to the Hine Road Recreation Area beside Sinclair Cemetery.
+It was moved again to its current entrance above the top of Sunny Grove.
+As I understand it, some of these moves were made to keep people away from the water catchment in Reservoir Valley.

-These changes have left several older sections of track behind.
-They now receive minimum maintenance as baitline tracks and are not signposted for the general public.
-Today, these older sections are recognised under different names, including the Old Whakanui Track and the Sunny Grove Track, while the East Whakanui Track was once part of the McKerrow Track.
+These changes have left several older sections of the track behind.
+Most now receive minimum maintenance as baitline tracks and are not signposted for the general public.
+These older sections are recognised under different names, including the Old Whakanui Track and the Sunny Grove Track.

 The Old Whakanui Track is said to have begun as a Māori trail used as a route towards the Wairarapa.
 However, the entrance I used appears to be a more recent creation.
 Before the 1970s, the track reportedly climbed directly from Reservoir Valley rather than from Nikau Creek Gully.
 That older entrance was eventually abandoned after gorse took over the hillside.
 The Nikau Creek entrance is the one I know best, as I walked this track many times as a young kid living nearby.

 I began on the Gums Loop Walk, then connected with the Nikau Creek Track.
 Just over 500 metres along, a basic rock cairn marks the entrance to the Old Whakanui Track.
 After crossing Nikau Creek, the climb began almost immediately.
 It was a steep ascent, rising hundreds of metres up the hillside.
-The track was still visible, and there were plenty of tree roots, trunks, and branches to use as handholds while hauling myself upward and stopping myself from slipping downhill.
+The track was still visible, and there were plenty of tree roots, trunks, and branches to use as handholds while hauling myself upward.

 Eventually, I reached a flatter area, which marked the end of the steepest section.
 From there, the track climbed onto the spine of the ridge that heads towards McKerrow Ridge.
 There was still plenty of elevation ahead, but the gradient became more manageable, apart from a few shorter steep sections.
 This was also where the bush became especially scenic.
 Large trees, lush green undergrowth, and a quiet misty atmosphere made this section a pleasure to walk after the hard climb.

-The ridge seemed to go on and on.
-Because mist covered the hills, I had no distant visibility and could not easily judge how high I was or how much climbing remained.
-I pressed on and eventually reached the East Whakanui Track.
-This became clear when I noticed bait station signs marked with the acronym “EW”, which I assumed referred to East Whakanui.
+The ridgeline seemed to go on and on.
+With mist covering the hills, there was no distant visibility, making it difficult to judge how high I was or how much climbing still remained.
+I continued along the ridge and eventually reached the East Whakanui Track.
+I realised this when the bait station markers, which had previously been labelled “OW”, presumably for Old Whakanui, changed to “EW”, which I took to mean East Whakanui.

-Instead of immediately turning to walk toward the Whakanui Track to complete the circuit, I continued a short distance towards the Orongorongo Valley in the hope of catching a glimpse of it.
+Instead of immediately turning to walk toward the Whakanui Track to complete the circuit, I continued a short distance towards the Orongorongo Valley where that track ends, in the hope of catching a glimpse of that valley.
 However, the trees blocked most of the view, and the mist was thick enough to not see anything even if there was a break in the trees.

 I continued along the ridge, expecting to reach the Whakanui Track fairly quickly, but the route kept going.
 A couple of times I wondered if I had somehow turned the wrong way and was heading towards the Orongorongo Valley instead, especially when the track began descending.
 I had expected this section to be relatively flat because it followed a ridgeline.
 Those doubts disappeared when I recognised two unusual trees I had seen during Bush Bash 76, when I had bush bashed up from the gully below and reached this same track.